KannonZenetism/zenetism-field-physics/the-zenetist-canon/ethical-praxis/veganism-ahimsa-and-the-tragedy-of-embodied-hunger.md

 A vegan can be coercive.

-A vegan can turn compassion into superiority.
+A vegan can turn compassion into self-glorification.

 Diet alone does not determine soul-orientation.